Stilyagi

-Stilyagi (стиляги, "stylish, style hunters") were members of a youth counterculture from the late 1940s until the early 1960s in the Soviet Union.
-A stilyaga (стиляга) was primarily distinguished by snappy clothing—preferably foreign-label, acquired from fartsovshchiks (those who engage in fartsovka) —that contrasted with the communist realities of the time, and a fascination with zagranitsa, modern Western music and fashions corresponding to those of the Beat Generation.
-English writings on Soviet culture variously translated the derogatory term as "dandies", "fashionistas", "beatniks", "hipsters", or "zoot suiters".
+Stilyagi (стиляги, /ru/, "stylish, style hunters") were members of a Soviet youth counterculture movement from the late 1940s until the early 1960s.
+A stilyaga (стиляга) was primarily distinguished by snappy clothing—preferably foreign-label clothing acquired from fartsovshchiks (black market sellers)—that contrasted with the communist realities of the time, and a fascination with zagranitsa, modern Western music and fashions corresponding to those of the Beat Generation.
+English writings on Soviet culture variously translated the term as "dandies", "fashionistas", "beatniks", "hipsters", or "zoot suiters".